davkk/masters-thesis/typst/main.typ

 The major upgrade during Long Shutdown 2 introduced a new computing system called *Online-Offline (O2)* @o2-technical-design-report.
 This system replaces the previous data processing model with a more efficient approach that minimizes data volume through online track reconstruction.
 To support this, ALICE deployed two specialized computing farms: the First Level Processor (FLP) farm in Counting Room 1 (CR1) and the Event Processing Node (EPN) farm in Counting Room 0 (CR0).
 The FLP farm first reduces raw detector data by performing initial data compression before sending it via _Infiniband_ to the EPN farm.
 There, the first reconstruction pass further reduces the data, to finally save it to permanent storage.

 #figure(image("img/o2-raw-data-flow.png", width: 90%), caption: [
-  The data flow in the O2 framework.
+  The data flow in the ALICE O2.
 ]) <fig:o2-raw-data-flow>

-The O2 framework @o2-framework introduces an entirely new software ecosystem, designed from scratch to support this architecture, by handling detector readout, data quality control, and operational services. *O2Physics* on the other hand acts as the complementary part to O2 for the LHC data and simulation data analysis.
+The O2 framework @o2-framework introduces an entirely new software ecosystem, designed from scratch to support this architecture, by handling detector readout, data quality control, and operational services.
+The *O2Physics* on the other hand acts as the complementary part to O2 for the LHC data and simulation data analysis.
 It provides a way to define and run analysis tasks, which then get executed on a cluster, in a distributed manner.
 Designed with flexibility and extendibility in mind, the framework allows physicists to add their own analyses and modify existing ones.
 Our group at Warsaw University of Technology develops a part of the analysis framework, through *FemtoUniverse* package, located in PWGCF directory @femtouniverse.

 Illustrated in @fig:o2-flow, the flow of data processing in FemtoUniverse starts with a specialized task called a producer.
 It parses the data into tables with a well-defined structure named *FemtoDerived*, used widely by the FemtoUniverse, as well as FemtoDream packages.
 After preprocessing, the analysis tasks run against the tables, generating visualizations in form of histograms and other plot types.

 #figure(image("img/o2-flow.png", width: 90%), caption: [
-  The data flow in O2Physics.
+  The data flow in O2Physics/FemtoUniverse.
 ]) <fig:o2-flow>

 == Worldwide LHC Computing Grid (WLCG)

 The *WLCG*, simply referred to as _Grid_, constitutes a global collaboration of approximately 170 computing centers across more than 40 countries.
-This computing infrastructure integrates around 1.4 million computer cores and 1.5 exabytes of storage.
+This computing infrastructure integrates over 1 million computer cores and 2 exabytes of storage @wlcg.
 Its primary objective involves storing, distributing, and analyzing the substantial amounts of data generated annually by the LHC at CERN.

 The O2Physics framework by design can run in a distributed and parallel environment.
 Hence, it aligns perfectly with the Grid architecture.